What Qualifies for LIA

 - Carried forward for set-off against future income.

-The above are subject to the taxpayer meeting the prevailing conditions under those systems.
+The above are subject to the company meeting the prevailing conditions of the relevant systems.